 We estimate that the total value of military equipment received by law enforcement agencies in California under the 1033 program since 1993 is well over $150M and included tanks, armored vehicles, assault rifles and aircraft.

 Indivisible CA: StateStrong, a coalition of California Indivisible groups working on state legislative advocacy, has teamed up with the ACLU of California, the American Friends Service Committee, the Friends Committee on Legislation, and the Anti-Police Terror Project to co-sponsor a bill (AB 3131) to bring transparency and accountability to the use of military weapons by police.
-AB 3131 would require an open hearing when a police force agency wants to purchase military equipment through the federal 1033 program and require reporting by the requesting agency for each piece of military equipment (use policy, proposal for use, annual report on use).
+AB 3131 would require an open hearing when a police force agency wants to purchase military equipment through the federal 1033 program, and requires the requesting agency to disclose its use policy, proposal for use, and an annual report on use for each piece of military equipment.

 Not only does this bill directly resist the Trump administration’s attempt to militarize the police force, but it creates significant police oversight, which will help to protect our communities of color in California.